T-Mobile is committed to providing products and services that meet a variety of communication needs.

 These phones have been tested and rated for use with hearing aids for some of the wireless technologies that they use.
 However, there may be some newer wireless technologies used in these phones that have not been tested yet for use with hearing aids.
 It is important to try the different features of your phone thoroughly and in different locations, using your hearing aid or cochlear implant, to determine if you hear any interfering noise.
 Consult your service provider or the manufacturer of your phone for information on hearing aid compatibility.
 If you have questions about return or exchange policies, consult your service provider or phone retailer.

-Handsets with Wi-Fi Calling have not been tested for hearing aid compatibility in Wi-Fi Calling mode.
+Handsets with Wi-Fi or Voice Over LTE (VoLTE) calling capabilities may not have been tested for hearing aid compatibility in these calling modes.

 Hearing aid-compatible phones

 T-Mobile currently offers the following hearing aid-compatible handsetsAll rated at M3 or better: